Nördlingen: Economy

 Nördlingen has a station on the Augsburg–Nördlingen railway and the Stuttgart-Bad Cannstatt–Nördlingen railway, which are served hourly on weekdays.

 Sport

-The local sports club, the TSV 1861 Nördlingen, has a very successful basketball department with the men's and the women's team both in the Basketball Bundesliga.
-The clubs football team is traditionally the strongest side in northern Swabia.
-Its most successful former player is Gerd Müller, who was born and raised in Nördlingen.
-Its stadium was renamed in his honour in 2008.
+The local sports club, the TSV 1861 Nördlingen, has a basketball department with the men's and the women's team both in the Basketball Bundesliga.

+The town’s stadium was renamed in 2008 after its most successful football player, Gerd Müller, who was born and raised in Nördlingen.

 Nördlingen is also known for the Scharlachrennen (Scarlet Race), a horse race tournament that was first mentioned in 1463.
 Since World War II, it has expanded to include eventing, jumping and dressage.

 Impact diamonds

 Stone buildings in the town contain millions of tiny diamonds, all less than 0.2 mm across.
 The meteorite impact—from a 1 km asteroid—that caused the Nördlinger Ries crater created an estimated 72,000 tons of these tiny diamonds when it impacted a local graphite deposit.
 Stone from this area was later quarried and used to build the stone buildings.